digitalocean/terraform-provider-digitalocean/website/docs/d/database_cluster.html.markdown

 * `maintenance_window` - Defines when the automatic maintenance should be performed for the database cluster.

 * `host` - Database cluster's hostname.
+* `private_host` - Same as `host`, but only accessible from resources within the account and in the same region.
 * `port` - Network port that the database cluster is listening on.
 * `uri` - The full URI for connecting to the database cluster.
+* `private_uri` - Same as `uri`, but only accessible from resources within the account and in the same region.
 * `database` - Name of the cluster's default database.
 * `user` - Username for the cluster's default user.
+* `password` - Password for the cluster's default user.

 `maintenance_window` supports the following: